scalableminds/webknossos/docs/skeleton_annotation.md

 1. There is a `Download` button in the overflow menu next to the prominent `Save` button in the toolbar at the top of the screen.

-2. If you need more fine-grained control over which trees to download use the `Download Selected Trees` option.
+2. If you need more fine-grained control over which trees to download, use the `Download Selected Trees` option.
 From the `Skeletons` Tab, click on `More` and select `Download Selected Trees` from the menu.
 All visible trees (checkmark in front of the name) will be downloaded as an NML file.
 This is especially useful if you need to only download a single tree of an otherwise much larger annotation.

 ![Skeletons can be exported and downloaded as NML files from the annotation view.
 Either download all or only selected trees.](images/tracing_ui_download.png)

 Importing a skeleton annotation can be achieved using one of two ways:

-1. If you already have an annotation open you can easily add more skeletons to it by **drag and dropping** an NML file onto your browser window.
+1. If you already have an annotation open you can easily add more skeletons to it by *drag and dropping* an NML file onto your browser window.
 Otherwise, use the `Import NML` option next to `Download Selected Trees`.
 This will merge the NML file's content with the already open annotation.

-2. To import a skeleton annotation as a completely new webKnossos annotation, just drag and drop the NML file anywhere on your user dashboard.
+2. To import a skeleton annotation as a completely new webKnossos annotation, drag and drop the NML file anywhere on your user dashboard.
 Alternately, navigate to your user dashboard and use the `Upload Annotation` button within the "My Annotations" section.

 ![Skeletons can be imported by drag and drop in the annotation view or from the dashboard](images/tracing_ui_import.png)

 ### Merging Skeleton Annotations
 There are two ways for merging annotations:

-1. While in the annotation UI, **drag and drop** an NML file onto your browser window to import a skeleton.
+1. While in the annotation UI, *drag and drop* an NML file onto your browser window to import a skeleton.
 The imported skeleton will be merged with currently open annotation.

 2. If you would like to merge your current annotation with another existing annotation, select the `Merge` operation from the overflow menu next to the `Save` button. (see image) Either enter the ID of an existing explorative annotation or select a whole project and proceed to merge the selection with your currently open annotation.
 The resulting annotation can either be created as a new explorative annotation.
 Otherwise, the merge will happen in your current annotation.